SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 # Terminology

-SAV Rule: The rule that indicates the validity of a specific source IP address or source IP prefix.

-SAV Table: The table or data structure that implements the SAV rules and is used for source address validation.

-Local Routing Information: The information stored in the router's local RIB or FIB that can be used to infer SAV rules in addition to the routing purpose.
+Local Routing Information: The information in a router's local RIB or FIB that can be used to infer SAV rules.

-SAV-specific Information: The information specialized for SAV rule generation that is communicated between routers.
-For example, it can notify routers the source prefixes of the specific subnet.
+SAV-specific Information: The information specialized for SAV rule generation, which is exchanged among routers.

+SAV-related Information: The information used by a router to make SAV decisions.
+For intra-domain SAV, SAV-related information includes both local routing information and SAV-specific information.

-SAV-specific Information Communication Mechanism: The mechanism for communicating SAV-specific information between routers.
-The mechanism can be a new protocol or an extension to an existing protocol.
+SAV-specific Information Communication Mechanism: The mechanism for exchanging SAV-specific information between routers.
+It can be a either a new protocol or an extension to an existing protocol.

-SAV Information Base: A table or data structure for storing SAV-specific information and local routing information.
+SAV Information Base: A table or data structure in a router which stores SAV-specific information and local routing information.

+SAV Rule: The rule in a router that describes the mapping relationship between a source address (prefix) and the valid incoming interface(s).
+It is used by a router to make SAV decisions and is inferred from the SAV information base.

+SAVNET Router: A router which runs SAVNET architecture.

-SAVNET Agent: The module that generates SAV rules by processing SAV-specific information and local routing information.
+SAVNET Agent: The agent in a SAVNET router that is responsible for communicating SAV-specific information, processing SAV-related information, and generating SAV rules.

-Edge Router: An intra-domain router that is connected to intra-domain subnets.
+Edge Router: An intra-domain router for a AS that is directly connected to a subnet of the AS.

-Border Router: An intra-domain router that is connected to other ASes.
-A router can be both an edge router and a border router, if it is connected to both subnets and other ASes.
+Border Router: An intra-domain router for a AS that is connected to other ASes.
+A router in an AS can be both an edge router and a border router, if it is connected to both the AS's subnets and other ASes.

 Improper Block: The validation results that the packets with legitimate source addresses are blocked improperly due to inaccurate SAV rules.